-To get started as quickly as possible, simply replace the gamex86.dll (Win32) or gamei386.so (Linux) in your ctf directory and then recreate the file and directory structure that's contained in the LeFire CTF distribution archive.
+To get started as quickly as possible, simply replace the gamex86.dll, gamei386.so, or gamesparc.so in your ctf directory and then recreate the file and directory structure that's contained in the L-Fire CTF configuration file archive.

-Other than the gamex86.dll or gamei386.so, all L-Fire CTF configuration files are located in the L-Fire CTF configuration directory or a subdirectory of the configuration directory.
+Other than the game binary, all L-Fire CTF configuration files are located in the L-Fire CTF configuration directory or a subdirectory of the configuration directory.
 The name of the configuration directory defaults to LFireCfg and this directory must be a subdirectory of your ctf directory.
 For example, on Win32 servers the full pathname to the LFireCfg directory might be c:\Quake2\ctf\LFireCfg.
 On Linux servers the full pathname might be /usr/games/quake2/ctf/lfirecfg.